vmware-archive/veritas/README.md

 `veritas` commands must include the location of the Diego BBS server.
 The BBS is not typically publically routable, so run `veritas` from a VM in the same subnet.
 On the private network the BBS can be found at `https://bbs.service.cf.internal:8889`.
 When testing locally against Bosh Lite, you can run `veritas` locally and use the IP address of the `database_z1` job, `https://10.244.16.130:8889`.

+### Environment Variables

-The URL for BBS is specified with the environment variable `BBS_ENDPOINT`.
+The URL for the BBS server is specified with the `BBS_ENDPOINT` environment variable.
 When SSL is disabled on the BBS, specify the URL scheme as `http`:

 ```bash
 BBS_ENDPOINT=http://bbs.service.cf.internal:8889 veritas dump-store